 Once your film is selected to play at one of our festivals...

 There is no entry fee for artwork submissions.
 We accept images (jpegs) of artwork based on weird tales, the works of H.P.
 Lovecraft (and similar authors), or Cosmic Horror.
-Images are shown in high-def, and need to be at least 1280x720 pixels (720p).
+If there is room in our on-screen slideshow program, we may select submitted images to exhibit on the big screen.
+Images are shown in high-def, and need to be at least 1920x1080 pixels (720p).
 Larger images are fine... we'll shrink to fit.
-Images will be used during the film festival in the on-screen slide shows.
+Images will be used during the film festival in the on-screen slide shows, as space permits.
 Please don't include credits on your image.
 (If you do not include any information, we will simply credit the image with your name, if we choose to use the image.)
 Please also let us know if we can use your image (with credit) on our website.
 Submission does not guarantee that we will use your image.
 Click here for the Artwork Submission form (or scroll to the bottom of the page).
 Artwork is accepted year round, but should be submitted at least 2 weeks before the festival date, to be considered for inclusion.